Code-Institute-Submissions/alkaios/README.md

 # User Centric Frontend Development Milestone Project - alkaios

 Alkaios Strength through fitness.
-A comunity orientated gymnasium for all, regardless of ability or fitness levels.
+A community orientated gymnasium for all, regardless of ability or fitness levels.

 ##UX
 A four page site incorporating a custom logo and navigation bar, with a responsive design.